 About Nassau Community College

-Nassau Community College is an institution where more than 18,000 full-time, part-time, Workforce Development and continuing education students start and continue their successful journey through higher education.
-More than 80 fields of study are offered on a 225-acre campus located in the center of Long Island.
-As one of the largest single-campus two-year colleges in New York State SUNY System, Nassau Community College maintains a national reputation for excellence.
-For more information, visit www.ncc.edu.
+Nassau Community College, part of The State University of New York, is an institution where almost 20,000 full- and part-time students and approximately 10,000 continuing and professional students start and continue their successful journey through higher education.
+More than 70 fields of study are offered on a 225-acre campus located in the center of Long Island.
+As the largest single-campus two-year college in New York State, Nassau Community College maintains a national reputation for excellence.
+Visit www.ncc.edu for more information.